 Supervised sessions emphasizing development of medical imaging skills.
 Practical application of radiographic positioning with emphasis on the thoracic viscera, upper extremities, lower extremities and shoulder girdle.
 Designed to give the student an introduction to the basics of diagnostic radiography in the clinical setting.
-Clinical experience will be in the hospital environment for sixteen weeks, two days a week.
+Clinical experience in hospital environment for eight weeks, two and a half days a week.